');

 About Ogden, NC

-Ogden is a small community in North Carolina with a population of 8,363 residents.
-The median household income is $111,461 per year, which is above the national average.
-The median age in Ogden is 45.7 years.
+Ogden is a small town located in North Carolina with a population of 8,363 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $111,461 per year, which is 48% above the national median of $75,149.
+The median age of 45.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Ogden Ranks in North Carolina